PiNet/PiNet.github.io/articles/faq.md

 - ###I was running Release 0.10.25 and can't update to newer versions?
 There was a bug in version 0.10.25 which broke the auto updater.
 If you applied this update, please manually redownload PiNet using ```wget --content-disposition http://pi-ltsp.net/downloadalpha``` followed by ```sudo bash pinet```.
 This should manually apply the most recent update.

+- ###I see "LTSP" mentioned in a number of places, what is it?
+The [Linux Terminal Server Project (LTSP)](http://www.ltsp.org/) is the base that PiNet is built upon.
+It includes a number of scripts for setting up and managing thin and fat clients.
+It has the issue though that the documentation for it is limited and is all managed from the commandline.
+Another major issue is that the Raspbian SD card images provided by the Raspberry Pi Foundation are very heavily tweaked versions of base Raspbian.
+These tweaks need to all be added afterwards when simply using LTSP itself.
+To get around the difficulties of LTSP for new users and to add the required tweaks, PiNet (previously RaspberryPi-LTSP) was born.
+It adds an easy to use graphical frontend to the system and includes a number of extra features including shared folders, student work handin and automated backups.
+PiNet was built with help and support from a number of the awesome LTSP developers.
+The list can be found in the [thanks section](thanks.html).

 ![](/assets/images/raspi-desktop.jpeg)